junxit/us-congress-bills-113/metadata.md

 - 2013-10-10 — Senate amendment agreed to: Amendment SA 2001 agreed to in Senate by Unanimous Consent.
 - 2013-10-10 — Senate amendment proposed (on the floor): Amendment SA 2001 proposed by Senator Reid for Senator Carper.(consideration: CR S7387; text: CR S7387)
 - 2013-10-10 — Senate amendment submitted
+- 2013-10-11 — Message on Senate action sent to the House.
+- 2013-10-11 — Received in the House.
+- 2013-10-11 — Referred to the House Committee on Oversight and Government Reform.